lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 SCHC C/D (Static Context Header Compression Compressor/Decompressor) is performed at the Sender and at the Receiver.

-In the second example, an end-to-end encryption mechanisms is used between the Sender and the Receiver.
-The SCHC compression is applied in the CoAP layer compressing the CoAP header independently of the other layers.
-The rule ID and the compression residue are encrypted using a mechanism such as DTLS.
+In the second example, the SCHC compression is applied in the CoAP layer compressing the CoAP header independently of the other layers.
+The Rule ID and the Compression Residue are encrypted using a mechanism such as DTLS.
 Only the other end can decipher the information.
+If needed, layers below use SCHC to compress the header as defined in {{I-D.ietf-lpwan-ipv6-static-context-hc}} document.
-Layers below may also be compressed using other SCHC rules (this is out of the scope of this document) as defined in the SCHC
+This use case realizes an End-to-End context initialization between the sender and the receiver.
-{{I-D.ietf-lpwan-ipv6-static-context-hc}} document.
+The context initialization behavior is out of the scope of this document, see Annex A.

 In the third example, the Object Security for Constrained RESTful Environments (OSCORE) {{rfc8613}} is used.
 In this case, two rulesets are used